flaviostutz/schellar/README.md

 # schellar
 Schellar is a scheduler tool for invoking Conductor workflows from time to time

+Check another tool that may be helpful:
+* [Backtor](https://github.com/flaviostutz/backtor) is a backup scheduler tool that uses Conductor workers to handle backup operations)

 ## Usage

 * Checkout this repo